 We all have bad days.
-But if your child seems to be having more bad days than good days, or their low mood won't go away, they could be depressed.
+But if it feels like you're are always having more bad days than good days, or your low mood won't go away, you could be depressed.

 To find out more and what you can do to get better and how to seek support visit the Young Minds website.